 Here are some classical examples of settings. \begin{exmp} Relevant examples of spaces $\W$ include the following: \begin{itemize} \item $\W=\R^d$ endowed with canonical topology, Lebesgue measure, $G=\R^d$ acting by translations or $G = \Isom^+(\R^d)\simeq\R^d\rtimes SO_d(\R)$ acting by direct isometries or $G = \Isom(\R^d)\simeq \R^d\rtimes O_d(\R)$ acting by isometries.
 We are also interested in tilings with respect to some countable subgroups of these.
 It is also natural to require additional constraints over the tiles, like polygonality\ldots \item Consider a countable group $\W=G$ endowed with discrete topology, the counting measure, self-acting by left multiplication.
-The notion of \emph{monotileable} group~\cite{monotile} and its generalization into \emph{polytileable} group fit in this framework. \item More generally, $\W = G$ is a locally compact group endowed with the Haar measure, self-acting by left multiplication. \item $\W=\H^2$, the hyperbolic plane and $G=\Isom(\H^2)\simeq \PGL_2(\R)$ or $G=\Isom^+(\H^2)\simeq \PSL_2(\R)$. \item Tilings of half-planes like $\N\times\Z$ or $\R_+\times\R$ could be handled via a suitable generalization of our theory to monoids, which would nevertheless have the price of a complexification of many notions. \end{itemize}\end{exmp}
+The notion of \emph{monotileable} group~\cite{monotile} and its generalization into \emph{polytileable} group~\cite{polytile} fit in this framework. \item More generally, $\W = G$ is a locally compact group endowed with the Haar measure, self-acting by left multiplication. \item $\W=\H^2$, the hyperbolic plane and $G=\Isom(\H^2)\simeq \PGL_2(\R)$ or $G=\Isom^+(\H^2)\simeq \PSL_2(\R)$. \item Tilings of half-planes like $\N\times\Z$ or $\R_+\times\R$ could be covered by a suitable generalization of our theory to monoids, which would nevertheless have the price of a complexification of many notions. \end{itemize}\end{exmp}